poppy-project/raspoppy/README.md

 ```

 This one liner will install all the software detailed above, setup the control interface.
 So when it's done you should just reboot your Raspberry and connect to http://poppy.local.

+### Shrink the ISO

+To reduce the size of the image, you can follow [these instructions](./shrink-iso.md).
+Be careful though, a bad manipulation could mess with your partitions!